bmarkowitz/JS-Bank/README.md

 # JS-Bank

-A simple bank built to practice vanilla JavaScript
+A simple bank website built to practice vanilla JavaScript